ninad-sharma/bmi_version_1/README.md

-This is the folder for BMI Game version 1
+This is the folder for BMI Game version 1 - I saw this on github